Helmy2/ShowMagnet/README.md

 <h1 align="center">Show Magnet</h1>

 <p align="center">
-Movie is an application based on modern Android tech-stacks especially focus on Jetpack Compose UI using The Movie DB API.
+Show Magnet is an application based on modern Android tech-stacks especially focus on Jetpack Compose UI using The Movie DB API.
 Also fetching data from the network and integrating persisted data using Room.
 </p>

 ## Tech stack